First OWI Offense Madison Attorney

 Illegal Traffic Stop – A good lawyer will call into question the arresting officer’s motivation for your stop.
 If there was no legitimate reason for pulling you over in the first place, the officer made an illegal stop and you have grounds to fight your OWI charge.

 Time of BAC Test – Your BAC actually goes up after you stop drinking as the alcohol makes its way into your bloodstream.
-Grieve Law has successfully leveraged this technique to calculate that our client was not in fact over a threshold while driving.
+Grieve Law has successfully leveraged this fact to calculate that our client was not in fact over a threshold while driving.

 It’s estimated an OWI will cost you over thirty thousand dollars throughout the course of your life.